10Anirban/Stopwatch/README.md

+# Stopwatch
-# StopwatchThis is a Stopwatch.
+This is a Stopwatch.
 This is fix time tracking issue.